WAXE Hits 24-Hour Trading Volume of $3,662.12 (WAXE)

-WAXE (WAXE) traded 3.2% higher against the dollar during the one day period ending at 20:00 PM ET on September 23rd.
-WAXE has a total market cap of $328.55 million and $3,662.12 worth of WAXE was traded on exchanges in the last 24 hours.
-During the last seven days, WAXE has traded up 21.7% against the dollar.
-One WAXE coin can now be purchased for $36.52 or 0.00057341 BTC on major cryptocurrency exchanges.
+WAXE (WAXE) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM E.T. on September 24th.
+One WAXE coin can now be purchased for about $36.52 or 0.00057341 BTC on exchanges.
+In the last week, WAXE has traded 21.7% higher against the dollar.
+WAXE has a market cap of $328.55 million and $3,662.12 worth of WAXE was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.